monoira/.dotfiles/README.md

 ## REQUIREMENTS AND REQUIRED PACKAGES

-- Ubuntu or any Debian based distribution with snapd installed and configured
-- Gnome desktop environment installed
 - Bash (Already preinstalled on Debian based distributions)
+- Ubuntu or any Debian based distribution with snapd installed and configured for --classic flag
+- Gnome desktop environment installed and running
 - Git
 - Stow